 We will make every effort to comply with your request for direct deposit.
 However, we cannot be responsible when a bank refuses a direct deposit.
 Some financial institutions, for example, do not allow a joint credit claim to be deposited into an individual account.
 If your bank refuses the direct deposit or the deposit cannot be made for any other reason, we will send a check to the mailing address shown on your return.
-If you encounter any problem with the direct deposit of your refund of your real property tax credit to your account, call toll free 1 800 321-3213.
-The processing time for an income tax return is approximately six to eight weeks.
+If you encounter any problem with the direct deposit of your claim of your real property tax credit to your account, call toll free 1 800 321-3213.
+The processing time is approximately six to eight weeks.